epfl-ada/ada-2022-project-bradafromanadamada/README.md

 ### Global analysis of the datasets

-Clean and reformate the datasets to keep the wanted information and do basic plots of the data with our datasets, to have an overview of trends and the behaviour across the COVID period (this allows the possibility to answer the first question).
+Clean and re-formate the datasets to keep the wanted information and do basic plots of the data with our datasets, to have an overview of trends and the behavior across the COVID period (this allows the possibility to answer the first question).
 For this we analyzed the mobility datasets, extracting weekly patterns and differences between countries.
-We also evaluated the overal search in Wikipedia articles, as well as the one directly linked to 'Climate change'.
+We also evaluated the overall search in Wikipedia articles, as well as the one directly linked to 'Climate change'.

 ### Cross-analysis